Blog posts

 PID Network at the Open Access Days 2024 - A short report

-This year's Open-Access-Tage the central conference on Open Access in the German-speaking world, took place in Cologne from 10 to 12 September.
-Under the conference motto DEAL, Diamond and beyond - Open Access between sovereignty and dependence, around 300 participants met on site and many more attended online.
+This year's Open-Access-Tage the central conference on open access in the German-speaking world, took place in Cologne from September 10 to 12.
+Under the conference motto DEAL, Diamond and beyond –- Open Access between sovereignty and dependence, around 300 participants met on site and many more attended online.
 The PID Network Germany project was also represented on site.

 Over three days, there was a diverse programme consisting of three keynotes, two discussions, ten sessions with a total of 30 presentations, 19 workshops, a poster session and the tool marketplace, as well as a supporting programme such as a conference dinner and guided tours through the libraries of the organising institutions.